datacamp-content/courses-introduction-to-shell/chapter1.md

 For example,
-if you are in the directory `/home/repl`, the relative path `course.txt` specifies the same file as `/home/repl/course.txt`, and the relative path `seasonal/winter.csv` specifies the same file as `/home/repl/seasonal/winter.csv`.
+if you are in the directory `/home/repl`, the relative path `seasonal` specifies the same directory as `/home/repl/seasonal`, and the relative path `seasonal/winter.csv` specifies the same file as `/home/repl/seasonal/winter.csv`.
 The shell can tell whether a path is absolute or relative by looking at its first character.
 If the path begins with `/`, it is absolute;
 if it doesn't,